Gender-affirming hormone therapy: Gender dysphoria

 Many international guidelines and institutions require persistent, well-documented gender dysphoria as a pre-requisite to starting gender-affirmation therapy.
 Gender dysphoria refers to the psychological discomfort or distress that an individual can experience if their sex assigned at birth is incongruent with that person's gender identity.
 Signs of gender dysphoria can include comorbid mental health stressors such as depression, anxiety, low self-esteem, and social isolation.
 Not all gender nonconforming individuals experience gender dysphoria, and measuring a person's gender dysphoria is critical when considering medical intervention for gender nonconformity.

 Treatment options

 Guidelines

 For transgender youth, the Dutch protocol existed as among the earlier guidelines for hormone therapy by delaying puberty until age 16.
 The World Professional Association for Transgender Health (WPATH) and the Endocrine Society later formulated guidelines that created a foundation for health care providers to care for transgender patients.
 UCSF guidelines are also sometimes used.
 There is no generally agreed-upon set of guidelines, however.

+National and regional guidance also exists in several countries.
+In Canada, Rainbow Health Ontario publishes primary-care guidelines for gender-affirming care with trans and non-binary patients.
+In Australia, the Australian Informed Consent Standards of Care for Gender Affirming Hormone Therapy are recognised as an Accepted Clinical Resource by the Royal Australian College of General Practitioners.
+In New Zealand, adult primary-care initiation guidelines for gender-affirming hormone therapy were released in 2023 and endorsed by the Royal New Zealand College of General Practitioners.
+France's Haute Autorité de santé has published practice guidelines for the care of transgender adults.
+In German-speaking countries, adult care may refer to the AWMF S3 guideline on gender incongruence, gender dysphoria and trans health.
+In Japan, the Japanese Society of Psychiatry and Neurology issues guidelines on the diagnosis and treatment of gender incongruence.